asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 **Users can interact with the FlipPad in several ways:**

 1. by touching the mouthpiece with the lips or fingers and applying small forces in vertical or horizontal direction
-2. by increasing or reducing pressure in the mouthpiece (puffing or sipping)
-3. by actuating (up to) 3 momentary switches / pushbuttons
+2. by actuating (up to) 3 momentary switches / pushbuttons
-4. if desired, a longer plastic tube can be attached to the pressure sensor so that the joystick can be used with a finger and a separate mouthpiece allows sip/puff control.
+3. if desired, a longer plastic tube can be attached to the pressure sensor so that the joystick can be used with a finger and a separate mouthpiece allows sip/puff control.
 Alternatively, pressure can be influenced by attaching a rubber ball to the plastic tube (pillow switch / soft switch).

 **The hardware features of the FlipPad:** (see pictures at the bottom of this list)

-(a)    “Zero-way”-joystick / mouthpiece: very low forces are sufficient to create up/down/left/right movement

-        o  The zero-way-joystick can be used with fingers or toes etc.

-        o  It can also be used as a mouthpiece (actuated by lips / mouth movements)

-        o  If desired, sip / puff activities into the mouthpiece can trigger additional functions

-(b)    One built-in switch (“Button 1 / B1”) on the device, e.g. to change the active configuration (functions)
+(a)    One built-in switch (“Button 1 / B1”) on the device, e.g. to change the active configuration (functions)

-(c)    Two 3.5 mm jack plug sockets for attaching external switches to trigger additional functions (“Button 2 / B2” and “Button 3 / B3”)
+(b)    Two 3.5 mm jack plug sockets for attaching external switches to trigger additional functions (“Button 2 / B2” and “Button 3 / B3”)

-(d)    3 Indicator Light Emitting Diodes (LEDs) for showing the active configuration, calibration procedure etc.
+(c)    3 Indicator Light Emitting Diodes (LEDs) for showing the active configuration, calibration procedure etc.

-(e)    Universal infrared remote control receiver and transmitter
+(d)    Universal infrared remote control receiver and transmitter

-(f)    “Hot Shoe” Adapter for mounting to a Manfrotto Magic Arm or similar mounting system
+(e)    “Hot Shoe” Adapter for mounting to a Manfrotto Magic Arm or similar mounting system

-(g)    Firmware upgrade via FlipPad web application on [FlipPad.asterics.eu](FlipPad.asterics.eu)
+(f)    Firmware upgrade via FlipPad web application on [FlipPad.asterics.eu](FlipPad.asterics.eu)

-(h)    Optional add-on board for Bluetooth (e.g. to control smartphones or iOS devices)
+(g)    Optional add-on board for Bluetooth (e.g. to control smartphones or iOS devices)